-The surfaces of constant z^ are quasi-horizontal.
-Indeed, the z^ coordinate reduces to z when η is zero.
-In general, when noting the large differences between undulations of the bottom topography versus undulations in the surface height, it is clear that surfaces constant z^ are very similar to the depth surfaces.
+The surfaces of constant $z^$ are quasi-horizontal.
+Indeed, the $z^$ coordinate reduces to z when $\eta$ is zero.
+In general, when noting the large differences between undulations of the bottom topography versus undulations in the surface height, it is clear that surfaces constant $z^$ are very similar to the depth surfaces.
 These properties greatly reduce difficulties of computing the horizontal pressure gradient relative to terrain following sigma models discussed in §2.4.3.
-Additionally, since z^ when $\eta = 0$, no flow is spontaneously generated in an unforced ocean starting from rest, regardless the bottom topography.
+Additionally, since $z^$ when $\eta=0$ , no flow is spontaneously generated in an unforced ocean starting from rest, regardless the bottom topography.
 This behaviour is in contrast to the case with "s"-models, where pressure gradient errors in the presence of nontrivial topographic variations can generate nontrivial spontaneous flow from a resting state, depending on the sophistication of the pressure gradient solver.
-The quasi-horizontal nature of the coordinate surfaces also facilitates the implementation of neutral physics parameterizations in z^ models using the same techniques as in z-models, as well as Section §9.2 in this document for treatment in NEMO).
+The quasi-horizontal nature of the coordinate surfaces also facilitates the implementation of neutral physics parameterizations in $z^$ models using the same techniques as in z-models (see Chapters 13-16 of Griffies [2004]) for a discussion of neutral physics in z-models, as well as Section §9.2 in this document for treatment in NEMO).

-The range over which z^ varies is time independent $-H \le z^ \le 0$.
-Hence, all cells remain nonvanishing, so long as the surface height maintains $\eta > ?H$.
-This is a minor constraint relative to that encountered on the surface height when using s = z or $s = z - \eta$.
+The range over which $z^$ varies is time independent $-H \le z^ \le 0$ .
+Hence, all cells remain nonvanishing, so long as the surface height maintains $\eta > ?H$ .
+This is a minor constraint relative to that encountered on the surface height when using s = z or $s = z - \eta$ .

-Because z^ has a time independent range, all grid cells have static increments ds, and the sum of the ver tical increments yields the time independent ocean depth The z^ coordinate is therefore invisible to undulations of the free surface, since it moves along with the free surface.
-This proper ty means that no spurious ver tical transport is induced across surfaces of constant z^ by the motion of external gravity waves.
-Such spurious transport t can be a problem in z-models, especially those with tidal forcing.
-Quite generally, the time independent range for the z^ coordinate is a very convenient proper ty that allows for a nearly arbitrary ver tical resolution even in the presence of large amplitude fluctuations of the surface height, again so long as $\eta > -H$.
+Because $z^$ has a time independent range, all grid cells have static increments ds, and the sum of the vertical increments yields the time independent ocean depth The $z^$ coordinate is therefore invisible to undulations of the free surface, since it moves along with the free surface.
+This proper ty means that no spurious vertical transport is induced across surfaces of constant $z^$ by the motion of external gravity waves.
+Such spurious transport can be a problem in z-models, especially those with tidal forcing.
+Quite generally, the time independent range for the $z^$ coordinate is a very convenient property that allows for a nearly arbitrary vertical resolution even in the presence of large amplitude fluctuations of the surface height, again so long as $\eta > -H$ .